vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

   Git repo
 * Easily check out the Git commit corresponding to a deployed application.
 * Run commands or start a shell within your application's pods.
-* Get logs and events from your clusters.
+* Get or follow logs and events from your clusters.
+* Forward local ports to your application's pods.
 * Create Helm charts using scaffolding and snippets.
 * Bootstrap applications using Draft, and rapidly deploy and debug them to speed up the development loop.